Toplif is a name that was brought to England

 Early Notables of the Toplif family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Toplif Notables in all our PDF Extended History products and printed products wherever possible.
+Richard Topcliffe (1532-1604), was a persecutor of Roman Catholics, born, according to his own account, in 1532, was the eldest son of Robert Topcliffe of Somerby...
+Another 61 words (4 lines of text) are included under the topic Early Toplif Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Toplif family to the New World and Oceana